smartinrub/sergiomartinrubio.com/_posts/2021-09-21-behavioral-patterns.md

     messageNotifier.register(observerOne);
     messageNotifier.register(observerTwo);
     messageNotifier.register(observerThree);

     new Thread(messageNotifier).start();
     ```

 ## Command

-Command pattern is a data driven design pattern that allows you to create a set of behaviors for a particular subject.
+The <u>command</u> pattern is a data driven design pattern that allows you to create a set of behaviors for a particular subject.
 It decouples the object that invokes the action from the object that performs the action.

 It is used to queue commands and keep a history of them to do and undo actions.